-Check out these other resources to build a strong team of talent:
+You can also use the other resources below to build a strong team of talent:

-Plan for Recruitment
+Plan for recruitment

-Hire an Apprentice
+Hire an apprentice

 Hiring an apprentice is a great way to recruit new talent and prepare for the future of your business.
 Get more information.